 I did not realize that soap operas were still living.
-And yet, it appears that they do, at least around 1:45 p.m. in waiting rooms.
+And yet, it appears that they do live, at least around 1:45 p.m. in medical waiting rooms.

-It was sort of comforting.
-I never watched them but it was a very comforting thing to see.
-It seemed old-fashioned and suddenly I was maybe 7 years old again, home sick from school, and dozing through game shows and cheesy soap operas on the couch, not really paying attention.
+I never watched them growing up but the soap opera was bizarrely a very comforting thing to see: suddenly I was maybe 7 years old again, home sick from school, and dozing through game shows and cheesy soap operas on the couch, not really paying attention.

 So the lab-ette might have asked you to follow her.
 She might have been 12 or 14.
-Still, if you were me, you would have pointed at the t.v. and said “I didn’t even know soap operas were still on!”
-The lab-ette would then look at you, bored and disgusted, and reply “I don’t even pay attention” with a wave of her hand.
+Still, if you were me, you would have pointed at the TV and said “I didn’t even know soap operas were still on!”
+The lab-ette would then look at you, bored and disgusted, and roll her eyes, waving her hand at the TV.

 So much for being friendly.

-It will occur to you later that the lab-ette is actually so young she does not know what a soap opera is; that the fact it’s still on t.v. is not surprising because she already thought it was gone; it’s actually super-boring because she’s never heard of them one way or the other.
+It will occur to you later that the lab-ette is actually so young she does not know what a soap opera is; that the fact it’s still on TV is not surprising to her because never heard of them one way or the other.

 Plus, the lab-ette hates people.